The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 **At the moment, TNC Toolbox:**

-- allows you to enable, disable and purge the NGINX User Cache
+- Allows you to enable, disable and purge the NGINX User Cache
-- auto-purges the NGINX User Cache on post/page publish/update
+- Purges the NGINX Cache magically on post/page publish/update!
-- alerts you if the plugin is activated but has not been configured
+- Lets you know if the plugin is activated but not yet configured
-- retains its configuration (API Token etc) when the plugin is updated
-- only allows Administrators to enable/disable caching; edit config
+- Only allows Administrators to enable/disable caching; edit config

+**Eager for even more capabilities?**

 We plan to add further features as clients & the community request it.

-**Let us know your thoughts on GitHub!
-We'd love to hear from you.**
+_Please let us know your ideas on GitHub - we'd love to hear from you!_

+**FOSS by [The Network Crew Pty Ltd](https://tnc.works) for [Merlot Digital](https://merlot.digital) & the world.**

 == Frequently Asked Questions ==